Lomig/lomig.github.io/_posts/2025-01-29-building-a-website-with-ocaml-and-dream-part-2.md

 Introducing... [reality_tailwindcss](https://github.com/Lomig/reality_tailwindcss).
 * It goes with `Dream`, hence the name.
+* It should work for MacOS, Linux and Windows alike.
 * It is opiniated, as it uses the structure I settled upon in this blog (`lib/{client;server};static`{: .filepath})
 * There's no unit nor integration tests yet.
 But it works!